- Places to Explore

 Japan's traditional and modern worlds intersect where Shijo-dori crosses Hanami-koji-dori in the district of Gion.
 To the south, cobblestone streets lead past wood-fronted teahouses displaying red paper lanterns, while a block northward are high-rises chock-full of bars.
 Eastward is Yasaka Jinja's commanding orange-and-white arched gate; westward are the city's best department stores.

 Gion remains Kyoto's center for high culture, including venues offering Kabuki, Noh, and Bunraku puppetry theater.
-Perhaps more famous to foreign visitors is the floating world of geisha entertainment, brought into the spotlight recently by the film adaptation of Arthur Golden's Memoirs of a Geisha.
-Wandering around Hanami-koji-dori at night you're sure to see maiko-san and gekko-san, the modern equivalents of apprentice and senior geisha, on their way to appointments at exclusive teahouses behind curtained doorways.
+Perhaps more famous to foreign visitors is the floating world of geisha entertainment, brought into the spotlight by the film adaptation of Arthur Golden's Memoirs of a Geisha.
+Wandering around Hanami-koji-dori at dinner time you're pretty sure to see maiko-san and gekko-san, the modern equivalents of apprentice and senior geisha, on their way to appointments at exclusive teahouses behind curtained doorways.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013